Lothiraldan/saltpad/README.rst

 ------------

 * When getting single job output, SaltStack render it even if it's not necessary.
 This can cause severe slowdown and so slow the interface.
 It's a known issue in SaltStack (https://github.com/saltstack/salt/issues/18518) and it's should be solved in next release.
 If it's a problem, you can comment this line https://github.com/saltstack/salt/blob/v2014.7.0/salt/runners/jobs.py#L102 and this line https://github.com/saltstack/salt/blob/v2014.7.0/salt/runners/jobs.py#L81 in your salt master to speed up the job retrieval system.
+* In 2015.5.X version, the job result miss some important informations like the arguments of the job, the target of the job and the target-type (glob, compound...) making job result page less usefull and making the redo-job button unusable.
+See this issue in SatlStack (https://github.com/saltstack/salt/issues/21496#event-339068972).